Manuchar II Jaqeli: Biography

 Even though Manuchar, now known as Mustafa Pasha, chose to support the Ottomans, he had a double agenda, and maintained secret communications with the Georgian nobility, and especially with Simon I, who, after his initial struggle against Safavid Iran, actively fought against the Ottoman encroachment and expansion in Georgia.
 At the Mukhrani Field, an Ottoman force aided by Manuchar as well as men from Guria, Mingrelia and Imereti, fought the Safavid-Georgian force of Simon I and Ali-Qoli Khan, and were defeated.
 Manuchar was subsequently blamed for the catastrophe, and a military council discussed the option of having him executed.
 Aware of the dangerous situation, Manuchar got involved in a deadly skirmish while asking for new orders in the tent of the pasha of Tbilisi, who had taken refuge in Samtskhe.
 The pasha was badly wounded, and the Ottomans retreated from Samtskhe to Kars shortly after.
 Manuchar subsequently renounced Islam and joined Simon I's anti-Ottoman efforts.
 Dismayed, the Ottomans appointed another Muslim Georgian to rule Samtskhe, but soon after the Ottoman sultan sent apologies to Manuchar, and re-confirmed him as atabeg in 1582, which he were to stay till 1585.
 In the ensuing years, Manuchar assisted Simon in several battles against the Turks, including the battle near the Khrami river.

 In 1587, the Ottoman sultan planned to deal once and for all with the issue related to Simon I and Manuchar II of Samtskhe; one of his armies took Akhaltsikhe, which Manuchar was unable to defeat.
 Manuchar subsequently fled to Iran, where he served at the Safavid court until his death in 1614.
 In 1590, in order to buy time, the Safavids decided to recognize all of Georgia as an Ottoman possession, which therefore also sealed Samtskhe's fate for the time being.
-When in 1608 Luarsab II of Kartli gained the Iranian approval to attack the Ottomans in Samtskhe, the war was prompted by Manuchar II's wife Elene.
+When in 1608 Luarsab II of Kartli gained the Iranian approval to attack the Ottomans in Samtskhe, the war was prompted by Manuchar II's wife Helen.
 She hoped to see her son become the next atabeg of Samtskhe, with Iranian and Kartlian help.
 This would eventually be accomplished, and their son succeeded as Manuchar III.

+Family

+Manuchar II Jaqeli married Helen, daughter of Simon I of Kartli, on 24 March 1583.
+They had two children: